jsfi/parse-cli-arguments/README.md

 #### option.transform

 This configuration allows to define a function that modifies the value before it is added to the returned object.
 Three arguments will be passed to the function: the passed value, the matched option and a reference to lodash.

+#### option.propName

+This configuration sets the name of the property in the returned object.
+It will default to the property name in the configuration object.

 ### flagSymbol